stiiveo/Stocks/README.md

     }
 }
 ```
-If the provided key is invalid, an error message will be printed in the console.
+If the provided key is invalid, an error message will be printed when the data request is sent.

 ### API Limit